aaronmams/jekyll-now/_posts/2017-06-02-Rant on Affordable Housing: Part 1.md

 You can refer specifically to page 21, Table AP 23 to see the total amount of public monies allocated to the goal of ‘increasing and preserving affordable housing.’
 Progress is reported by several ‘Goal Outcome Indicators’ for example:

-Homeowner housing added
+* Homeowner housing added
-Rental units constructed
+* Rental units constructed
-Tennant-based rental assistance/rapid rehousing Homelessness prevention
+* Tennant-based rental assistance/rapid rehousing
+* Homelessness prevention

 While I applaud the city for quantifying their progress, what I find missing from this is any discussion of what kind of impact they EXPECTED from money allocated to these initiatives.
 For instance, I can use this table to see that the needs addressed were:

 *Preserve existing rental housing and increase the amount and affordability of rental housing for the City’s lowest income renters.*

-And I can see that a total of $4.8 million was spent from different program pots ($125k from the Community Development Block Grant Program, $125K from HUDs HOME program, $1.3 million from tax exempt bond from the general fund, $2 million from Low Income Housing Tax Credits).
+And I can see that a total of 4.8 million was spent from different program pots (125k from the Community Development Block Grant Program, 125K from HUD's HOME program, 1.3 million from tax exempt bond from the general fund, 2 million from Low Income Housing Tax Credits).

-And I can see that for this $4.8 million there were:
+And I can see that for this 4.8 million there were:

 * 50 household housing units constructed under the ‘rental units constructed’ metric,
 * 30 households assisted under the ‘tennent-based rental assistance/rapid rehousing’ metric